PolyRocketMatt/Cyclone/README.md

 **Cyclone** is a library that aims at using hardware acceleration to perform operations on multidimensional arrays.
 Through the use of [TornadoVM](https://www.tornadovm.org/), Cyclone is able to offload operations onto hardware specialized in parallel computation (e.g. GPUs).
-It is designed to be an easy-to-use, all-in-one library for operations that are embarrassingly parallel.
+It is designed to be an all-in-one library for operations that are embarrassingly parallel, allowing fields such as machine learning, computer vision and scientific computing to benefit from the expansive Java ecosystem.

 ## Installation

 Currently, Cyclone is still very much a WIP.
-The following steps can be followed to build and run the
+The following steps can be followed to build the
 library:

 ```shell